Victoria Square, Markham: Modern neighbourhood

-Today's residential development of the area began in the 2006 with the development of Cathedraltown to the south and west of Victoria Square and accelerated with the building of the new bypass of Woodbine Avenue in 2010.
+Residential development surrounding the hamlet began in the 2006 with the development of Cathedraltown to the south and west of Victoria Square and accelerated with the building of the new bypass of Woodbine Avenue in 2010.

 Today, farmlands are slowly but progressively disappearing in the area and replaced with newer executive homes in the surrounding Unionville district.
 Most homes in the area are single-family dwellings.
 Farms now only exists in to the east of Victoria Square Boulevard (the original route of Woodbine Avenue) and north of Major Mackenzie Drive.

 A number of business that operate off the land exists in Victoria Square: